-Your benefits can be left in the plan's pension fund (unless the plan is terminated).
-However, the payment of your retirement income must begin no later than 31 December of the year in which you reach age 71.
+The sums credited to your account can be left in the plan's pension fund (unless the plan is terminated).
+However, such sums will have to be converted into retirement income no later than 31 December of the year in which you reach age 71.

-In some situations, you can recieve a cash refund.
+In some situations, you can receive a cash refund.
 Your plan must provide for certain refunds; others may be offered as options.

 Other useful links